 Social media has changed the way people interact.
 In many ways, social media has led to positive changes in the way people communicate and share information; however, it has a dark side, as well.
 Social networking can sometimes result in negative outcomes, some with long-term consequences.

-If the services are free, then, how do social networking websites earn such staggering sums of money?
-The answer is that you, the social network user, is the product these online giants sell to generate revenue.
+Sites are able to offer services and accounts for free because of the staggering sums of money spent on ads.
 According to BBC News, social networking sites are uniquely positioned to make money by matching people to products.
 Since you generate content on a social networking site that indicates your interests, social and work background, and a great deal of other information about your personal preferences, the social networking sites can target advertisements specifically to you, a service for which advertisers are willing to pay significant amounts of money.
 For example, a targeted advertisement on Facebook can be narrowed down to users within a certain zip code, with a specific job title, and with interests in a printed or digital publication.

-While many users feel their personal data is safe on social networking sites because they have set high levels of security settings, research suggests this is not the case.
 According to a 2010 Northeastern University and Max Planck Institute for Software Systems study, researchers created an algorithm to discover an individual's personal attributes by examining the one thing that most people leave public even when all other privacy settings are place: their friend list.
-Using the algorithm, researchers were able to infer many personal traits merely from friend lists, including educational level, university attended, hometown and other private data.
+Using the algorithm, researchers were able to infer many personal traits merely from friend lists, including education level, university attended, hometown and other private data.